The Golden Calf & Abraham’s Gate- Tel Dan Nature Preserve

-Next we took another short hike through the Hermon Stream Nature Preserve where we found the Temple of Pan.
+Just a little ways into the preserve we found the Temple of Pan.
 This temple to the Greek God Pan was constructed at the foot of a cliff stretching 70 meters long and 40 meters high.
 What was at some point a the back wall of a cave collapsed creating rock terraces which the temple was constructed on.

-Walking through the castle is an incredible experience and will bring to mind all the tales of the Medieval cause of reclaiming Christian sites from the Muslims throughout the Holy Land.
+Walking through the castle is an incredible experience and will bring to mind all the tales of the Medieval times and crusaders.
 While the stories have been romanticized far and beyond the reality of that time, there is no denying that the castle left behind is a stunning piece of architecture and craftsmanship.

 We stopped for lunch for some delicious Falafel while we overlooked the beautiful valley next to us.
 Apparently this valley is home to the ski resort of Israel where early spring brings visitors to enjoy the limited time of snow.

 We started off with a movie talking about the war with interviews of some of the men who were there on the front lines as they faced off against the many tanks of the other army and the strategic moves that were used in claiming their victory.
 The video was powerful and having the actual people from then talk about it just made it so moving.

 Today has been mix of the biblical constructions, the mystical God Pan, the crusaders and their influence, and the horrific parts of war.
 So much to discover in such a small area of the country but one that I am grateful to have been a part of.